-- Remove ash as it builds up in the ash pan.
-Do not let it build up above the grate in the firebox.
-This will prevent ash from falling in the tray below when the ash pan is removed. - 1 Let the stove cool completely (at least two hours after the last coal has extinguished). - 2 Place a cloth or cardboard protector over the hearth to catch ash and protect against scratching. - 3 Open the door and scoop the ash into a metal container with a tight fitting lid.
+- Ash removal is not required once it builds up.
+1/2" to 1" of ash may be desirable because it slows the burn rate.
+Generally, remove ash once it has built up over 1".
+Follow the directions below to remove ash. - 1 Let the stove cool completely (at least two hours after the last coal has extinguished). - 2 Place a cloth or cardboard protector over the hearth to catch ash and protect against scratching. - 3 Open the doors and scoop the ash into a metal container with a tight fitting lid.
 The closed container of ashes should be placed on a noncombustible floor or on the ground, away from all combustible materials, pending final disposal.

-Improperly disposed ashes lead to fires.
+Improperly disposed of ashes lead to fires.
 Hot ashes placed in cardboard boxes, dumped in back yards, or stored in garages, are recipes for disaster.